Are you Distracting Your Teen Driver?

 Fifty-three percent of teens who reported talking on a phone while driving were talking with their parents.
 It’s a dilemma for the parents because you want to know that your child has arrived safely at their destination but you don’t want to call him or her while they are behind the wheel.

-Kristy Kuykendall, Personal Insurance Consultant at Insurance Associates, a Marsh & McLennan Agency LLC Company, has a 15 year old daughter that will turn 16 in December so this will become a reality for her all too soon.
+Kristy Kuykendall, Personal Insurance Consultant at Marsh & McLennan Agency, known locally as Insurance Associates Company, has a 15 year old daughter that will turn 16 in December so this will become a reality for her all too soon.
 Kristy said they have already begun discussing safe driving habits at home and have created a contract that she and her daughter will both sign that outlines the driving rules.
 A few of these rules are: Calling when you arrive somewhere, being home at a certain time, and absolutely no drinking and driving.

 The statistics on distracted driving are very scary.
 In 2011 cell phone use was the cause of 21 percent of fatal crashes that involved distracted teen drivers.
 It seems as though the proportion of teens who report using cell phones while driving keeps rising.
 In 2009, 43 percent of 16 and 17 year-olds talked on cell phones while driving, but now according to a 2013 study, 86 percent of 11th and 12th graders reported using phones while behind the wheel.,

 So what’s the advice for parents then?